 where you leave your pet.

 - Rescue workers must sometimes

 shoot pets to save their owners.
+They hate it.
 Leave the pets behind.

 You will be sleeping in the car in the cold with your pets walking all

 over you.
 To make room you will put your possessions out in the rain.